Furutsubaki-no-rei: Akita Prefecture Folklore

 The mystery of Kanmanji Temple in Kisakata, Nikaho City.
 When a person was walking near the temple at midnight, the person heard a sad voice coming from the camellia tree.
-A few days later, misery befelled onto the temple.
+A few days later, misery befell the temple.
 Since then similarly strange occurrences continued, the camellia announced warnings of misfortune to the temple at night, and was called “Night Crying Camellia”.
 This camellia tree still exists as it is 700 years old, and is recognized as one of the seven mysteries of the temple.